If you’re rolling out a SaaS SEO strategy, you need rock-solid KPIs.

 Revenue Growth: To Measure Overall SEO Success

-Using revenue as a KPI includes measuring your customer journey, customer acquisition cost, and sales cycle.
+It involves your entire customer journey, acquisition cost, and sales cycle.

 Product Demos and Sign-Ups: To Measure Engagement From Your SEO